 NOTE: A student must score 5.0 in each domain (listening, speaking, reading and writing).
 A composite proficiency score will not be used.

 Additional Criteria:

-• Recommendation from an ESL teacher who has taught the students during the 2016-2017 school year.
-Please refer to PDE's "State-Required English Learner Reclassification Criteria - SY 2016-17" for the recommendation form.
+Recommendation from an ESL teacher who has taught the students during the previous school year.
+Please refer to PDE's "State-Required English Learner Reclassification Criteria" for the recommendation form.

 OR